mplodowski/backupmanager-plugin-public/README.md

 	],
 ```

+There is also a setting in backend area to exclude database tables from backup.
+By default, it will exclude logs tables.

 ## Filesystems

 Plugin supports following storage drivers:

 * Local Storage
+* FTP Storage
 * Amazon S3 Cloud Storage
 * Rackspace Cloud Storage
 * Dropbox Cloud Storage

 More drivers can be added on feature requests.
-Just create an issue with **[Feature Request]** in title and I will see what can be done.
+Just create an issue with **[Feature Request]** in title, and I will see what can be done.

 The filesystem configuration file is located at **config/filesystems.php**.
 Within this file you may configure all of your "disks".
 Example configurations for each supported driver is included in the configuration file.
 So, simply modify the configuration to reflect your storage preferences and credentials!